Dre Campbell Farm

 11 Natural Ways to Get Rid of Mole Crickets

-Mole crickets may look harmless, but these pests can wreak havoc on your lawn and garden.
+Mole crickets may appear harmless, but they can cause significant damage to your lawn and garden.
 Their burrowing habits can uproot seedlings, and their feeding can damage plant roots and turfgrass.

-Yes, mole crickets can ruin your yard’s lush green appearance and harm your garden plants.
+Yes, mole crickets can ruin the lush green appearance of your yard and harm your garden plants.
 However, the natural remedies below offer a safe and eco-friendly way to control these pests.

 Signs of Mole Cricket Infestation

-Before taking action, confirm that mole crickets caused the damage in your yard.
+Before taking action, confirm that mole crickets are the cause of the damage in your yard.

-You may also notice mole crickets themselves.
-These insects are brown to tan colored and have cylindrical bodies.
+You may also notice the crickets themselves.
+These insects are brown to tan in color and have cylindrical bodies.

-The adults also have large mole-like forelegs for digging and wings, making them distinct from regular crickets.
+The adults also have wings and large, mole-like forelegs for digging, which make them distinct from regular crickets.
 However, the nymphs do not have wings and are much smaller [2]

 How to Get Rid of Mole Crickets Naturally